nsip/nias2/README.md

 # nias2
 NIAS. golang naplan registration modules.

-TODO - Update for nias2

-Install
-* go version 1.6+
-* ````go get github.com/pwaller/goupx````

 This is a Golang version of the [NIAS](http://github.com/nsip/nias) open-source components, specific to NAPLAN validation.
 It uses
 [NATS](http://nats.io) queues.
 This module is currently limited to NAPLAN registration validation.

+NSIP plans to to expand NIAS2 to cover the full range of functionality of [NIAS](http://github.com/nsip/nias), porting them from Ruby and Kafka to Golang and NATS.
+This will substantially improve performance and robustness of the code.

+Install
+* go version 1.6+
+* ````go get github.com/pwaller/goupx````

 # Installation